-30.0 License Required
+28.0 License Required.

-No person shall practice or attempt to practice podiatry or hold themself out as being able to do so in this state without possessing a valid, current license issued by the Board.
-In addition, no person shall use in connection with the person's name letters, words, or insignia indicating or implying that the individual is a podiatrist unless licensed by the Board.
+No person shall practice or attempt to practice podiatry or hold himself or herself out as being able to do so in this state without possessing a valid, current license issued by the Board.
+In addition, no person shall use in connection with his or her name letters, words, or insignia indicating or implying that he or she is a podiatrist unless licensed by the Board.

-31.0 General Requirements for Licensing
+29.0 General Requirements for Licensing.